 Skip to main content

-Text with explicit cause-and-effect language (e.g., “leads to”, “causes”, “results in”) produces more accurate and detailed graphs than descriptive text.
+URLs pointing to research reports, news articles, or policy documents with explicit cause-and-effect language (e.g., “leads to”, “causes”, “results in”) produce richer and more accurate graphs.

 Visualize as a directed graph